-Wild Earth Preschool requires that all staff and regular volunteers clear the required DFPS background check requirements prior to hire and every two years.
+Wild Earth Preschool requires that all staff and regular volunteers clear the required DFPS background check requirements prior to hire and every five years.

-During all program hours, a minimum of two adults will actively supervise each group of children and will be in close proximity to one another.
-For short trips to the restroom with the children and other times the teachers may need to split up, the staff will follow the "rule of 3" which guides us to ensure that there are at least 2 children with one staff member or one child with 2 adults.
+During all program hours, a minimum of two caregivers will be in close proximity to one another for mutual supervision by sight and/or sound.
 At least one of the adults will be a Wild Earth Preschool teaching staff member.
 The other may be a teaching staff member, or an approved education staff member or volunteer.
+If the group needs to separate, like for bathroom breaks or rest time, each group will contain at least 3 people.

 Staff will radio the Early Childhood Manager or designee if additional adult assistance is required.